 No Border Kitchen Lesvos is a self-organised and independent group of people providing food and conducting political work on the island of Lesvos in order to sustain a structure of solidarity.
 They reject the border management of the EU and its Member States and call for an abolition of “Fortress Europe” and unconditional support for people in need.

-Stand by me Lesvos offers a non-formalistic approach for education of adults, supports women and offers language courses in Greek and English.
+Stand by me Lesvos is a partner organisation of medico and offers a non-formalistic approach for education of adults, supports women and offers language courses in Greek and English.
 Stand by me Lesvos created a place where everyone is respected and part of a community.
 Also, clothes can be repaired and legal counselling is offered.
 Greek citizens, refugees and international volunteers work all together at this project.

 Borderline Europe – Menschenrechte ohne Grenzen e.V. is an association seated in Berlin, Palermo and Mytilene.
 They exist since 2007 and inform the public about the consequences of the EU´s isolation policy at its external borders.
 The organisation does not want to accept a deadly and racist policy.
 They stand up for the freedom of movement for all.

-Medico International has existed for 50 years and they are worldwide engaged to address root causes of migration.
-They also offer legal counselling and psychological support for refugees.
+Medico International exists for 50 years and is worldwide engaged in addressing the root causes of migration.
+They offer, inter alia, legal counselling and psychological support for refugees.
+On Samos, Medico supports the MedEqualiTeam.
+They partner with Stand by me Lesvos and Home for all (see above).